The Most Important Question of Your Life

 Because if you want the benefits of something in life, you have to also want the costs.
 If you want the beach body, you have to want the sweat, the soreness, the early mornings, and the hunger pangs.
-If you want the yacht, you have to also want the late nights, the risky business moves, and the possibility of pissing off a person or ten thousand.
+If you want the yacht, you have to also want the late nights, the risky business moves, and the possibility of pissing off one person or ten thousand.

 But I ask because that tells me far more about you than your desires and fantasies.
 Because you have to choose something.
 You can’t have a pain-free life.
 It can’t all be roses and unicorns.

 But even then it was never a question of if I’d ever be up playing in front of screaming crowds, but when.
 I was biding my time before I could invest the proper amount of time and effort into getting out there and making it work.
 First, I needed to finish school.
 Then, I needed to make money.
-Then, I needed to find time.
-Then… and then nothing.
+Then, I needed to find the time.
+Then… nothing.

 Despite fantasizing about this for over half of my life, the reality never came.
 And it took me a long time and a lot of negative experiences to finally figure out why: I didn’t actually want it.

-I was in love with the result—the image of me on stage, people cheering, me rocking out, pouring my heart into what I’m playing—but I wasn’t in love with the process.
+I was in love with the result—the image of me onstage, people cheering, me rocking out, pouring my heart into what I’m playing—but I wasn’t in love with the process.
 And because of that, I failed at it.
 Repeatedly.
 Hell, I didn’t even try hard enough to fail at it.
 I hardly tried at all.

 The daily drudgery of practicing, the logistics of finding a group and rehearsing, the pain of finding gigs and actually getting people to show up and give a shit.
-The broken strings, the blown tube amp, hauling 40 lbs. of gear to and from rehearsals with no car.
+The broken strings, the blown tube amp, hauling 40 pounds of gear to and from rehearsals with no car.

 But the truth is far less interesting than that: I thought I wanted something, but it turns out I didn’t.
 End of story.

 I wanted the reward and not the struggle.
 I wanted the result and not the process.
-I was in love with not the fight but only the victory.
-And life doesn’t work that way.
+I was in love not with the fight, but only the victory.

 Who you are is defined by the values you are willing to struggle for.
-People who enjoy the struggles of a gym are the ones who get in good shape.
-People who enjoy long workweeks and the politics of the corporate ladder are the ones who move up it.
-People who enjoy the stresses and uncertainty of the starving artist lifestyle are ultimately the ones who live it and make it.
+People who enjoy the struggles of a gym are the ones who get in good shape.9 People who enjoy long work weeks and the politics of the corporate ladder are the ones who move up it.10 People who enjoy the stresses and uncertainty of the starving artist life are ultimately the ones who live it and make it.11